Ibralogue/Ibralogue/README.md

   <a href="#features">Features</a> •
   <a href="#support">Support</a>
 </p>

+> :warning: **Ibralogue is still in pre-release**: This means it is not production-ready yet.
+Feel free to toy around with it but it is subject to rapid changes due to how early it is into development!

 ## About
 Ibralogue is a simple and extendable dialogue system library for Unity.
 Dialogue is written in `.ibra` files which have their own syntax which you can learn more about in the [wiki](https://github.com/ibra/Ibralogue/wiki).